quasarframework/quasar/docs/src/pages/getting-started/pick-quasar-flavour.md

 Get started by [reading more](/getting-started/umd) about it.

-You can skip the following step, but it's here as hint.
+You can skip the following step, but it's here as a hint.
 There is a helper UMD starter kit, which will show you how to get started and what CSS and JS tags to include into your project.
 While installing the UMD kit, the CLI will ask you some questions (what Quasar theme will you be using, what Quasar I18n to include, ...) and it will generate a simple HTML file that will demo how to use CDN to add Quasar:

 ```bash
 # Node.js >= 8.9.0 is required.